winitzki/scall/tutorial/programming_dhall.md

   = monadJoin List monadList
 ```

-### `Applicative` functors and contrafunctors
+### Applicative functors and contrafunctors

-One can define applicative functors as pointed functors that have a `zip` method.
+One may define applicative functors as pointed functors that have a `zip` method.

 The corresponding typeclass looks like this: